dipudangol2/dictionary/README.md

 # dictionary
-Dictionary made using HTML,CSS and JS
+Dictionary made using HTML,CSS and JS while learning how to work with APIs in JavaScript